-After logging into windows account, a special window called 'desktop' appears.
-The desktop is a window that contains programs, software icons and other windows functions accessible from the desktop are:
+After logging into account, double-click on the MATLAB shortcut icon (MATLAB) on W indows desktop.
+A special window called the MATLAB desktop appears.
+The desktop is a window that contains other windows.
+The major tools within or accessible from the desktop are:

-- ▲ The Command Window
+- ◆ The Command Window

-- ▲ The Command History
+- ◆ The Command History

-- ✤ The Workspace
+- ◆ The Workspace

-- A The Current Directory
+- ◆ The Current Directory

-- 📣 The Help Browser
+- ◆ The Help Browser

-- ▲ The Start button
+- ◆ The Start button

-- MATLAB shortcut icon the MATLAB desktop The major tools within